lpihlstrom/projects/Lewy_pathology_EWAS/methylation_qc_normalization.md

 # dim: 849167 494
 ```

 A number of different normalization algorithms were tested.
-Performance was evaluated primarily by assessing the pairwise concordance of beta values for technical replicates and by inspection of density plots.
+Performance was evaluated primarily by assessing the pairwise concordance of beta values for technical duplicates and by inspection of density plots.
 In order to generate these metrics, a beta matrix had to be generated based on each of the normalization methods, as well as unnormalized betas.

 ```
 # Get raw betas